-Need help finding or creating the data for your study?Join the Discussion in the Clean Power Hub Community
+Need help finding or creating the data for your study?Share your questions and/or your expertise in the Clean Power Hub Community

 - If needed, draft a nondisclosure agreement to ensure sensitive data shared with the MWG will be secure.
 Be sure to consider how the terms of the nondisclosure agreement might impact your ability to communicate and promote the study’s findings.